vighneshiyer/vighneshiyer.com/content/research/events/2025_03-gpu_mode-beyond_cuda-gtc/index.md

 - Girl at the end not being able to say AMD, saying Intel instead
 - This isn't a parody, these aren't audience plants, these are real people!
 Reality is actually beyond any Silicon Valley parody.
 - The audience is filled with ignorant random people who have no clue what's going on.
 But the event was sold as this 'exclusive' event.
+  - I would bet that at least 50% of the people there couldn't explain any CUDA code.
+Lots of people who 'want to be in the scene'.
+LMAO what a joke

+Chris lattner, modular people, no talk though...
+Claim good functionality on AMD, but no demo or numbers

 ### Past and Future of Compute